gatsbyjs/gatsby/docs/docs/loading-plugins-from-your-local-plugins-folder.md

 _The [`onPreInit` API](/docs/node-apis/#onPreInit) is the first Node API called by Gatsby right after plugins are loaded._

-Then, when running your site in develop or build, you should see "Testing..." logged inside Gatsby's output in the console:
+Then, when running your site in develop or build mode, you should see "Testing..." logged in your terminal:

 ```sh
 success open and validate gatsby-configs - 0.051s